 The telescope is optimized for the detection of small size air showers to study gamma-ray from galactic and extra-galactic sources.
-It monitors the northern hemisphere in the declination band $-10^{\circ} < \theta < 70^{\circ}$ .
+It monitors the northern hemisphere in the declination band $-10^{\circ} < \theta < 70^{\circ}$.

-The apparatus consists of an array of dimension 74 x 78 $m^2$ , with an active area of about 92%, made of a single layer of Resistive Plate Chambers (RPCs) operating in streamer mode, surrounded by a guard ring which extends the coverage to an area of up to 111 x 99 $m^2$ .
+The apparatus consists of an array of dimension 74 x 78 m^2 , with an active area of about 92%, made of a single layer of Resistive Plate Chambers (RPCs) operating in streamer mode, surrounded by a guard ring which extends the coverage to an area of up to 99 x 111 m^2 .

 The digital read-out of the RPC saturates when the energies reach a few hundreds of TeV.
 In order to extend the dynamic range, a charge read-out has been implemented.
 The data acquisition system was designed to efficiently handle such event rates, and to combine the tasks of data logging with those of data quality control.

-During the normal operation the DAQ system sustains a trigger rate of about 4 kHz, corresponding to 7 MB/s of throughput from the Front-End Electronics (FEE) to the online farm system.
+The DAQ system was designed to sustain a maximum trigger rate of about 10 kHz corresponding to 20 MB/s of throughput from the Front-End Electronics (FEE) to the online farm system.